genestack/user-tutorials/source/tutorials/Microbiome_analysis/quality-control-of-raw-reads.rst

 .. image:: images/Microbiome_per_sequence_quality_scores.png

-In our example, first and second mate reads differ by quality score, but still almost all of them are of good quality (>30).
+In our example, first and second mate reads differ by quality score, but still, almost all of them are of good quality (>30).
 We will improve the reads quality by running "Filter by Quality Scores" application.